joeeltgroth/msse-project/README.md

 ## Project Notes
 [This document](project-notes.md) contains my notes along the journey.
-They are not organized well, but will be useful for repeating the process and preparing a more cohesive presentation.
+They are not organized well yet, but will be useful for repeating the process and preparing a more cohesive presentation.